 The Neurobehavioral Model

-The neurobehavioral model is supported by over 50 years of neuroscience research, and is considered best practice for working with kids who have neurobehavioral challenges including FASD.
-Research has found this framework increases understanding, lowers frustration, expands options, and reduces and prevents problems.
+The neurobehavioral model is supported by over 50 years of neuroscience research, and is considered best practice for working with children who have neurobehavioral challenges, including FASD.
+Research has found this framework increases understanding, lowers frustration, expands options and generally reduces problems.

-Parenting through a neurobehavioural lens can decrease the frequency and intensity of secondary behaviours and, at times, prevent them altogether.
+Parenting through a neurobehavioural lens can decrease the frequency and intensity of secondary behaviours (see below) and, at times, prevent them altogether.

 "The gift of the neurobehavioral model is in redefining behavioural symptoms in a manner consistent with research.
 A profound shift is created in moving from anger to compassion, from blaming to acceptance, lessening frustration on all sides, and improving outcomes." - FASCETS.org

-Diane Malbin (who developed 'The Neurobehavioral Model') states that "FASD is an invisible, brain-based, physical condition" and lists these as the areas of primary disabilities in those with FASD:
+Diane Malbin (who developed 'The Neurobehavioral Model') states that "FASD is an invisible, brain-based, physical condition" and lists these as the areas of primary characteristics in those with FASD:

 - Dysmaturity: socially or developmentally younger than their chronological age